ATEM

 Our health: today’s luxury.

-Thank you, Nelson, for being part of THE WASTED HOUR.
+Thank you, Nelson, for being part of wasted hour.

 See more of ATEM here: